RSmerdon1/CFR-AI-Title-21/README.md

 Interactive Chat: Engage with our intelligent chatbot for a seamless and user-friendly experience.
 Copy & Paste: Easily copy responses for your records and paste new questions for quick inquiries.

-How to Use CFR Chat Assistant:
+How to Use CFR AI - Title 21:

 Launch the App: Open CFR AI - Title 21 on your device.
 Ask a Question: Type your question about Title 21 CFR in the chat interface.